helei0147/EnergyBasedHaptic/README.md

 To execute this file, run the bat file in root directory of this project: run_script.bat

 if the Phantom Touch driver and CUDA is installed correctly, a window with a scene of liver surgery will pop up.

+**Instruction**

+1. Download this repository as zip and unzip it
+2. Goto the root directory of this program
+3. Run run_script.bat
+4. Use the slider to change the tool type(type 0: empty tool; type 1: grasper tool; type 2: electric hook)
+5. Grasper tool: Press button 1 on Phantom touch to close the grasper.
+When the tool is completely closed, move the manipulandum to pull the grasped part of soft body.
+6. Electric hook: Use the manipulandum to move the hook.
+This tool can simply press the soft body and insert into narrow gaps.